Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 Proper documentation is also critical in case you get audited or your notes need to be used in a court proceeding.
 Documentation of appointments with clients is required in most states, and BIRP notes are an effective way to help you comply with requirements.

-How Are BIRP Notes Used?
+How are BIRP Notes Used?

 BIRP notes also make reading notes simple so providers can communicate a client's progress and plan with other clinicians.
 While one of the most important uses for BIRP notes is to track a client's progress, they can also be used for insurance reimbursement, billing and planning.